kathsherratt/kathsherratt/README.md

 ### About

-I'm Kath, a research assistant at the LSHTM in London.
+I'm Kath, a research fellow at the LSHTM in London.
 I work in the [epiforecasts](https://epiforecasts.io/) group, based in the [Centre for Mathematical Modelling of Infectious Disease](https://www.lshtm.ac.uk/research/centres/centre-mathematical-modelling-infectious-diseases).

 I focus on collaborative modelling - collecting, combining and evaluating the projections of multiple independent models - for the real-time analysis of epidemics.
 This started by helping to develop the European [Forecast](https://covid19forecasthub.eu/) and [Scenario](https://covid19scenariohub.eu/) Hubs.